T

 landmark

-The world's largest city square, historically significant and surrounded by monumental buildings like the Great Hall of the People and the National Museum of China.
-It's a vast open space offering a sense of scale and importance.
+The world's largest city square, a vast ceremonial space surrounded by significant buildings like the Great Hall of the People and the National Museum of China.
+It's a symbol of modern China and has witnessed many historical events.

 • Be prepared for security checks.